madewithlove/laravel-nova-uuid-support/README.md

 php artisan migrate
 ```

-That's it, your Laravel Nova installation can now handle entities and users with string identifiers.
+That's it, your Laravel Nova installation can now handle resources and users with string identifiers.